kurrels/blog/_posts/2014-3-3-Hello-World.md

 1)Memorize the very basic git commands:

 * Clone:
     * Lets say you would like to start working on some code that is already on GitHub (because, say, your brother started a project and invited you to start helping him out!).
-First, go to the repository on Github that you would like to start working on.
+First, go to the repository on GitHub that you would like to start working on.
 Click on the friendly grean button that says "Clone or Download" and then copy the url (or click on the clipboard icon).
     * Then go to your terminal and cd (change directory) to the folder that you would like to put your new project in.
 Then type "git clone https://github.com/kurrels/blog.git" (replacing the url with your copied url of course).
     * When you do this, git will clone your code to into your current repository.
 * Status